oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/ingress-per-domain/README.md

 ## Prerequisites
 - Have Docker and a Kubernetes cluster running and have `kubectl` installed and configured.
 - Have Helm installed.
-- The corresponding ingress controller, Traefik, Voyager or NGINX, is installed in the Kubernetes cluster.
+- The corresponding ingress controller, Traefik, Voyager, or NGINX, is installed in the Kubernetes cluster.
 - A WebLogic domain cluster deployed by `weblogic-operator` is running in the Kubernetes cluster.

 ## Installing the chart